dcchang/EECS-464-P2-Cyan/README.txt

 - a TEXT file attesting copyright.

 2020-P2-cyan-final.pdf
-- final report PDF
+- final report

 2020-P2-cyan-resources.pdf
-- resources PDF
+- resources used for project

 2020-P2-cyan-brainstorming.pdf
-- brainstorming presentation in PDF format
+- brainstorming ideas for project

 2020-P2-cyan-howto.pdf
-- Documentation on computational approach in PDF format
+- Documentation on computational approach

+2020-P2-cyan-results.zip
+- Results from P-day (demo day).
+There were 10 different arenas with different paper orientations.
+Results for each arena are in a separate folder.
+Each folder contains raw csv results and an image (png) of what the robot drew for that trial.
+Our robot successfully "passed" for Arena 9 only, which means we drew a closed shape of appropriate length with identifiable sides and corners.

 src (folder for source code):
 - OVERVIEW.txt: Describes source code files, how they are to be used together, and general theory of operation.